sensoryEmulsion/sensoryEmulsion/README.md

-- 👋 Hi, I’m @sensoryEmulsion
+- 👋 Hi, I’m @sensoryEmulsion / ian boy
 - 👀 I’m interested in game development.
 - 🌱 I’m currently learning C# and unity :)
 - 💞️ I’m looking to collaborate on anything really.
 I would love more practice to develop my C# skills.